Where To Drink Beer In Seattle

 Brouwer’s looks like it could host a medieval jousting tournament, which automatically makes it a good place to do a lot of drinking.
 But we wouldn’t tell you to come here just because of the random gargoyle above the bar - the menu has everything from Belgian beer to Austrian beer to English beer to German beer to American beer.
 Also, the french fries are really f*cking good.

-Despite its non-central location, Stoup is a Ballard standby that never gets old.
-Drinking here feels like having a beer made by your friend who brews in his garage, only it’s actually good.
+Stoup is a Ballard standby that never gets old.
+Drinking here feels like having a beer made by your friend who brews in their garage, only it’s actually good.
 There’s a wall covered completely in bumper stickers, the bar shares a room with the massive beer-making tanks, and a rotating food truck is always parked outside.
-The best part about Stoup is that it’s good in all types of weather - during winter, the main tasting room has plenty of seats, and when the sun comes out, the garage doors swing open and you can sit outside on a patio table.
+The best part about Stoup is that it’s good in all types of weather—during winter, the main tasting room has plenty of seats, and when the sun comes out, the garage doors swing open and you can sit outside on a patio table.
 Plus, there’s a bonus beer garden around the corner with a firepit and second bar.

-Bad Jimmy’s is the perfect place to take the crew (and the crew’s puppies) before or after a dinner at The Leary Traveler.
-Come here for a low-key night tasting flights of infused beers like strawberry-mango hefeweizen and wildberry gose.
-Some are brilliant (the cherry kiwi needs to come back on rotation) and some are straight-up weird, like the coconut-caramel-chocolate ale that’s supposed to taste like a Girl Scout cookie.
-We’ll just take the Girl Scout cookie.
+Bad Jimmy’s is the perfect place to take your friends (and your friends' puppies) before or after a dinner in Frelard.
+Come here for a low-key night tasting flights of infused beers like strawberry-mango hefeweizen and wildberry gose, cherry kiwi ale, and a coconut-caramel-chocolate ale that tastes like girl scout cookies.